GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 This tutorial demonstrates instrumenting a web application end to end, from the browser to the backend application with OpenTelemetry and Cloud Logging, Monitoring, and Trace to understand app performance in a load test.
-The test app runs with Node.js on Google Kubernetes Engine (GKE) with modern browser JavaScript packaged with Webpack.
+The test app runs with Node.js on Google Kubernetes Engine (GKE) with modern browser JavaScript packaged with webpack.
 The tutorial is written for full-stack developers interested in instrumenting their apps for operational monitoring of end-user experience.
 The instrumentation discussed is intended to be applicable permanently for the app, not just temporarily for the load test.